GFW PTSD Home | Site Map | Site Search

 length: 4:11

-NEW: What is the common ground between men and women and PTSD?
+What is the common ground between men and women and PTSD?

 Frank Ochberg feels that PTSD is the common ground between the traumatized man and the traumatized woman.
 It is Important for therapists and those who create policy to recognize the meaningful differences between how men and women deal with certain situations and frustrations.